atsheehan/curriculum/exercises/ruby/hashes/launcher_lunches/README.md

-### Hashes

-## LAUNCHER LUNCHES NESTED HASHES

-### CHALLENGE DESCRIPTION:
+# Launch Lunches

+## Instructions

 Complete the methods in `launcher_lunches.rb` to answer each of the following questions.
 Restaurant data can be found at the bottom of the file.
-Make sure all the test pass!

-QUESTIONS
+## Questions

 - Where can I find the most expensize menu item?
 - For each restaurant, how much would it cost to order one of each item?